srowley/ggity/ROADMAP.md

 ## v0.2
 * [COMPLETE] Better formatting of axis numbers and dates
 * [COMPLETE] Allow selective inclusion of legends (for some scales and not others)
-* Draw legend on any side of the plot (top/left/bottom/right)
-* Bar charts
+* [Partially Complete] Bar charts (supports fill aesthetic and `stat_count`; other aesthetics and `stat_identity` pending)
 * [COMPLETE] Allow text to be used as shape <s>(i.e., geom_text)</s>
+* [Partially Complete] Support grouping, legends for line charts (this works for the color aesthetic, but a more general solution for grouping any aesthetic for any geom is pending)
+* Internal overhaul to implement layers and split out stats (at least) from the geom context

+## v0.3
 * Add other non-fillable shapes to shapes palette
 * Add fillable shapes to shapes palette

-## v0.3
-* Support grouping, legends for line charts
+* Draw legend on any side of the plot (top/left/bottom/right)
 * Support faceting
 * Support CSS styling
 * Area charts